Cameron welcomes banking report, promises fast response

-LONDON, June 19 British Prime Minister David Cameron welcomed a report on banking standards by a panel of lawmakers on Wednesday and promised to consider its findings "very swiftly", his spokesman said.
+LONDON Prime Minister David Cameron welcomed a report on banking standards by a panel of parliamentarians on Wednesday and promised to consider its findings "very swiftly", his spokesman said.

 "This is an impressive piece of work," the spokesman told reporters after the publication of the report by the Parliamentary Commission on Banking Standards.